MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

 DisplayName      Id                                   TemplateId                           Description IsBuiltIn IsEnabled
 -----------      --                                   ----------                           ----------- --------- ---------
-MyRoleDefinition a0a0a0a0-bbbb-cccc-dddd-e1e1e1e1e1e1 93ff7659-04bd-4d97-8add-b6c992cce98e             False     False
+MyRoleDefinition a0a0a0a0-bbbb-cccc-dddd-e1e1e1e1e1e1 f5f5f5f5-aaaa-bbbb-cccc-d6d6d6d6d6d6             False     False

 ```

+To find more specification options when creating a custom role, go to the [New-EntraDirectoryRoleDefinition](/powershell/module/microsoft.graph.entra/new-entradirectoryroledefinition?view=entra-powershell#example-1-creates-a-new-role-definition) article.

-Once you have created the role, you can assign it to users or groups using the `New-EntraDirectoryRoleAssignment` command.
+Once you have created the role, you can assign it to [users or groups](/powershell/entra-powershell/manage-roles#assign-roles).

 ## Clean up resources